nipy/mindboggle/doc/data.rst

 Data
 ====

-| Welcome to the largest collection of publicly available, manually labeled human brain image data in the world!
+| Welcome to the world's largest collection of freel, manually labeled human brain image data!
 | Please cite the following article and this website when making use of Mindboggle-101 data:
 | `101 labeled brain images and a consistent human cortical labeling protocol`_
 | Arno Klein, Jason Tourville.
 Frontiers in Brain Imaging Methods.
 6:171.
 DOI: 10.3389/fnins.2012.00171